Skip navigation

 • Host a trivia challenge: Use Wikipedia to create a quiz on topics related to your industry, company history or fun general knowledge.

-• Build a knowledge-sharing hub: Use Wikipedia Day to launch a shared knowledge base for your team, where employees can contribute tips, insights or resources related to their expertise.
+• Build a knowledge-sharing hub: Use Wikipedia Day to launch or refresh a shared knowledge base for your team, where employees can contribute tips, insights or resources related to their expertise.

 • Brainstorm innovations: Take inspiration from Wikipedia’s origins to brainstorm your own groundbreaking ideas.
 What’s the next big leap in your field?